drfurqan/FL-Essentials/README.md

 ## FL-Essentials
 FL-Essentials (FLE) is a FLTK based software system which provides extreme easiness in building (responsive) GUI applications.
 It consists of C++ class library and gives thread-safe image processing support for OpenCV.
+OpenGL based computer graphics applications can also be very easy to build with FLE.
 It makes FLTK functionality easier, faster, and lighter.
 It works fine as a static or shared library.

 ## Repository structure